brainupdaters/drlm-docs/docs/source/backup_opers.rst

 .. option:: -C config_name, --config config_name

    Since DRLM 2.4.0 it is possible to have multiple configurations for each Client.
 The configurations must be in **/etc/drlm/clients/client_name.cfg.d/** path and with **.cfg** extension (ex.: home_backup.cfg).
-   With -C parameter is possible to select witch Client backup configuration will be used.
-If is not especified default configuration **/etc/drlm/clients/client_name.cfg** will be used
+   With -C parameter is possible to select witch client backup configuration will be used.
+If is not especified, default configuration **/etc/drlm/clients/client_name.cfg** will be used

    Examples::